msa-em/stem-transfer-of-information/05_pixelated_parallax.md

 * Similar to HRTEM, the tcBF CTF features zero-crossings and thus contrast reversals.
 This is often ameliorated using CTF "phase-flipping".
-* Since the tcBF CTF shares the same zero-crossings as HRTEM, the Scherzer defocus is indeed the optimum configuration for a non-corrected microscope.
+* Since the tcBF CTF shares the same zero-crossings as HRTEM, the Scherzer defocus is indeed the optimum configuration for an uncorrected microscope.

 ## Low-Order Approximation